tonethar/IGM-330-Fall-2018/weekly/week-07-notes.md

 # Week 7 - TBA

 ## I. Overview
+- We are moving into a new part of the course, and preparing for Project 2 - *Web Game or Experience*
+- For this project you are going to build an interactive experience or game using modern JavaScript recniques inclusing ES6 classes, ES^ modules, and JS code *transpiling*

 ## II.
 Required Reading & Assignments
 - [About this Canvas Sprites Tutorial Series](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-sprites-0.md)